zaphosting/docs/docs/account_donations.md

 ---
 id: account_donations
-title: Donate - Finance servers together with your friends at ZAP-Hosting
+title: Donate - Finance servers together with your friends
 description: Instructions on how to use the donation function to finance a server at ZAP-Hosting together with friends - ZAP-Hosting.com documentations
 sidebar_label: Donations
 ---